Love the Heights

 • GoodyearHeights.org

 A website dedicated to all things Goodyear Heights that is able to reach more residents & businesses than a social media page.
-Readers can find information on how to get things fixed, learn about news & events, and register to volunteer at community events.
+Readers can find information on how to get things fixed, learn about upcoming events, and register to volunteer.

 $300 in funding & volunteer labor supported by Love the Heights merchandise sold at Bay Window Thrift & Collectibles, Pioneer Market, and Rubber City Clothing Co.